KedisPL/Reforged-Fabric-API/README.md

 `FILE_ID` You can find it in the mod file url link.
 It's the numbers at the end of url.

-Then add the folowing to your `settings.gradle` file:
+Then add the folowing to your `build.gradle` file:

 ```
 repositories {